Rouxbe/engineering_blog/posts/Swift-Optionals-Are-Monads-Too.md

 > An applicative functor is any type that defines apply.

 Looking back at the declaration for Optional, we don't find any methods defining apply.
-Well hmm, by default Optionals aren't applicative functors.
+Hmm, by default Optionals aren't applicative functors.
 But wait!
 We can add an extension to this built in type and make it work.

 ```swift
 extension Optional {